-Lucy Holmes is a member of the 2018 SEGD Board and owner of Lucy Holmes Design in London.
+Lucy Holmes is a member of the 2020 SEGD Board and, previously, the 2018 SEGD Board.
+She is owner of Holmes Studio in London.

 Lucy has created design solutions and information graphics for wayfinding schemes including Tate Modern, The National Gallery, The V&A Museum and Albert Dock in Liverpool; interpretation graphics for several exhibitions at the Tower of London; and an information graphics strategy for Virgin Atlantic.